The faculty handbook has been assembled as a working document and reference to answer

 7. Processes for institutional planning and budget development.

-8. Faculty roles and involvement in accreditation processes, including self-study
+8. Faculty roles and involvement in accreditation processes, including self-study and annual reports.

 9. Policies for faculty professional development activities.